Other guidance and reports

 Focus on Adaptation Report 2024

-Authors: EPA Climate Services Unit (Dr. Conor Quinlan, Katherine Dooley, Dervla McAuley), Dr. Chris Philips, Dr. Camila Tavares Pereira, Mary Frances Rochford, Dr. Tara Higgins
+Authors: EPA Climate Services Unit (Dr. Conor Quinlan, Katherine Dooley, Dervla McAuley), Dr. Chris Phillips, Dr. Camila Tavares Pereira, Mary Frances Rochford, Dr. Tara Higgins

 Download the full report here: EPA Focus on Adaptation Report 2024